Learning Home Catalog Composer

 Thus far, it may not be evident why quantum information is fundamentally different from classical information.
 That is, when a quantum state is measured, the probability to obtain each classical state is given by the absolute value squared of the corresponding vector entry — so why not simply record these probabilities in a probability vector?

 The answer, at least in part, is that the set of allowable operations that can be performed on a quantum state is different than it is for classical information.
-Similar to the probabilistic setting, operations on quantum states are linear mappings — but rather than being represented by stochastic matrices as in the classical case, operations on quantum state vectors are represented by unitary matrices.
+Similar to the probabilistic setting, operations on quantum states are linear mappings — but rather than being represented by stochastic matrices, like in the classical case, operations on quantum state vectors are represented by unitary matrices.

 A square matrix UU having complex number entries is unitary if it satisfies the equations